manasabingi115/manasabingi115/README.md

 - 👋 Hi, I’m Manasa
-- 👀 I’m interested in Full stack development
-- 🌱 I have experience in Reactjs
+- 👀 I have experience in Full stack developer
-- 💞️ I’m looking to collaborate on Projects related to Javascript deveopment
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/manasa-bingi-912723227)
 <!---
 manasabingi115/manasabingi115 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.